alagusivakumar/myProductManagement/README.md

 port: 9092

 In order to start the Server , type "node server.js" in your terminal.
-The server will run at localhost at port number 8000
+The server will run at localhost at port number 8000.
+Inorder to test the application , use "npm test"